Eyes Wide Shut: Casting

 When Warner Bros. president Terry Semel approved production in 1995, he asked Kubrick to cast a movie star as "you haven't done that since Jack Nicholson [in The Shining]".
-Kubrick considered casting Alec Baldwin and Kim Basinger as Bill and Alice Harford.
-Tom Cruise was in England because his wife Nicole Kidman was there filming The Portrait of a Lady (1996), and the pair eventually decided to visit Kubrick's estate.
+Kubrick intended to cast a real married couple in the film as Bill and Alice Harford.
+Alec Baldwin and Kim Basinger were considered, as were Bruce Willis and Demi Moore.
+Kubrick eventually cast Tom Cruise in the role of Bill, having been impressed by his performance in Born on the Fourth of July (1989), and Nicole Kidman as Alice.
+Kidman had been in England filming The Portrait of a Lady (1996), and she and Cruise eventually decided to visit Kubrick at his estate in Childwickbury to discuss the project.
 After that meeting, Kubrick awarded them the roles.
+The couple's casting was officially announced by Variety on December 17, 1995.
 Kubrick also managed to make both not commit to other projects until Eyes Wide Shut was completed.
-Kubrick offered Eva Herzigová a role in the film, but she declined.
-Kubrick had written the role of Nick Nightingale for John Turturro, but Turturro accidentally declined due to a misunderstanding with Kubrick about being him being available for the film, a decision he later regretted; the role eventually went to Todd Field.

-Jennifer Jason Leigh and Harvey Keitel each were cast in supporting roles and filmed by Kubrick.
-Both dropped out, reportedly due to scheduling conflicts.
-Keitel was first with Finding Graceland, then Leigh with eXistenZ.
-They were replaced by Sydney Pollack and Marie Richardson, respectively, in the final cut.
-Decades later, Keitel said that he had quit after feeling like Kubrick had "disrespected" him; Gary Oldman added that the breaking point was after Kubrick asked Keitel to do dozens of takes for a scene of his character walking through the door.
-Among the other supporting cast, Alan Cumming later said that he auditioned six times for his small role in the film.
+In a 2025 interview, John Turturro claimed Kubrick wrote the role of Nick Nightingale for him, but that Turturro accidentally turned it down due to a misunderstanding.
+Ultimately, Kubrick offered the role to Todd Field.
+Jennifer Jason Leigh and Harvey Keitel each were cast in supporting roles and filmed by Kubrick, as Marion Nathanson and Victor Ziegler, respectively.
+Both ultimately dropped out of the production, reportedly due to scheduling conflicts.
+Keitel was first to depart the project to appear in Finding Graceland, followed by Leigh, who was shooting eXistenZ with David Cronenberg.
+Leigh was replaced by Marie Richardson, and Keitel by Sydney Pollack.
+Decades later, Keitel said that he had quit after feeling like Kubrick had "disrespected" him; Gary Oldman added that the breaking point was after Kubrick asked Keitel to do dozens of takes for a scene of his character walking through a doorway.

-In 2019, it was revealed that Cate Blanchett had provided the voice of the mysterious masked woman at the orgy party.
-Actress Abigail Good could not do a convincing American accent, and Cruise and Kidman ended up suggesting Blanchett for the dubbing, which occurred after Kubrick's death.
+Among the other supporting cast, Alan Cumming later said that he auditioned six times for his small role in the film as a hotel clerk.
+Vinessa Shaw submitted an audition tape for the role of Domino, a prostitute encountered by Bill, and was cast by Kubrick.
+Shaw recalled, "twice I was called in and I was hired off of tape because Stanley Kubrick didn’t fly anywhere...
+I was hired off of this tape and that was it."

+Julienne Davis was cast in the role of Mandy, a prostitute saved from a drug overdose by Bill at the Zieglers' Christmas party, whom he later finds has died and visits in the morgue.
+Kubrick originally offered Eva Herzigová this role, but she declined.
+It is implied that the character of Mandy and the mysterious masked woman Bill encounters at the orgy are the same person.
+However, while Davis does appear in the background as a masked participant during the orgy sequence, she was replaced by Abigail Good for the dialogue scenes with Cruise.